-I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility.Eph.
-4:1-2 ESV
+I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility.Ephesians 4:1–2 ESV

-Do you have the tendency to defend, promote, or preserve yourself?
+But do you tend to defend, promote, or preserve yourself?
 Do you strive to be seen in the best possible light?
-Do you always want to be right and viewed as successful?
-The extent to which you engage in promoting your self is the evidence that you are lacking in humility.
+Or do you always want to be right and viewed as successful?
+That is to say, the extent to which you engage in promoting yourself is evidence that you are lacking in humility.

-When confronted with sin, the human condition seeks to respond by excusing the issue of sin or explaining the episode surrounding the sin, all for the purpose of escaping any exposure to sin.
-Selfish ambition and vain conceit are pervasive within our normal course of life, creating such a condition of heart where humility is a rarity.
+When confronted with sin, the human condition seeks to respond by excusing the issue of sin or explaining the episode surrounding the evil, all to escape any exposure to sin.
+Selfish ambition and vain conceit are pervasive in our regular course of life, creating a heart condition where humility is a rarity.
 Humility as a construct has been so marred by self-centered intent that its meaning within our culture is obscure.

-To prove this point, simply ask anyone to define humility.
+To prove this point, ask anyone to define humility.
 The response you may anticipate will be a very blank look followed by a random attempt to provide an answer.
-Most of the answers will be from previously heard sermons articulated without personal experience with what is being tendered.
-The reality will become obvious that humility is not apart of our social norm.
+Most of the solutions will be from previously heard sermons articulated without personal experience with what is being tendered.
+The reality will become evident that humility is not a part of our social norm.

-Christians today substitute humility for a pretense of being right.
-Thus within a conflict the modern day Christian seeks how they may best promote themselves while posturing to look the most righteous within the conflict.
-Therefore eliminating the need to be humble for being right.
-Such a demeanor concerning humility would demonstrate how far from the true meaning of meekness we have strayed.
+Christians today often substitute humility for a pretense of being right.
+Even when it is evident that a person is wrong, the modern-day Christian seeks to promote themselves while posturing to look righteous within the conflict.
+Therefore we eliminate the need to be humble and instead choose to be confident in our assertions.
+Such a demeanor would demonstrate how far we have strayed from the true meaning of humility.

-There is a chasm between our theology and how we treat others, between our doctrinal faith and our deployment of our faith, between our position in Christ and our practice of Christianity.
-To appreciate this expanse, just consider that anything not done in love is preformed through selfish ambition.
-To understand the potency of this point simply read the Sermon on the Mount (Matthew 5:1 – 7:29).
+There is a chasm between our theology and how we treat others, between our doctrinal faith and our deployment of our faith, and between our position in Christ and our practice of Christianity.
+To appreciate this expanse, consider that anything not done in love is performed through selfish ambition.
+Read the Sermon on the Mount to understand this point more relevantly (Matthew 5:1–7:29).
 Here you will be shown by Christ the nature of the issue.
 Consider the Beatitudes as a sample.